The Budgeter's Holiday Gift Guide

 3) American Girl items

 American Girl makes wholesome and education items ranging from dolls and books to clothing and games.
 If a girl on your gift list likes American Girl, the company has books and craft sets that are less than $20.
-A one-year magazine subscription runs under $23.
+A one-year magazine subscription is a year-round gift.

 4) Sports team t-shirt or jersey